 1. Book your tour in advance

-If you want to ensure a guided tour of the Cairo Museum in your language with availability on your travel dates I recommend you not to delegate the booking to the last minute and make it as far in advance as possible.
+If you want to secure a guided tour of the Cairo Museum in your language with availability on your travel dates I recommend you not to delegate your booking to the last minute and book as far in advance as possible.
 You can make your reservation online by searching for suppliers through the HelloTickets search engine.

-Although the internal collection is really amazing the Egyptian Museum in Cairo has some important aspects to improve such as the lack of air conditioning in most of its facilities.
+Although the internal collection is truly amazing the Egyptian Museum in Cairo has some major areas for improvement such as the lack of air conditioning in most of its facilities.
 Considering the overwhelming heat of the city mainly in the summer months always carry with you: water and if possible a hand fan.